thind-io/play-http-metrics/README.md

-# scala-http-metrics
+# play-http-metrics
-A scala library for http metrics for latency, http status count and count of http requests
+A play framework library for http metrics for latency, http status count and count of http requests